 Removing Vivaldi from Ubuntu

 If you do not like Vivaldi or no longer want to use it, you can surely remove it.
-Now, to uninstall applications from Ubuntu, you may use Software Center but it won’t find the external, third-party installed software.
+Now, to uninstall applications from Ubuntu, you may use Software Center but it may not always find the external, third-party installed software.

 You’ll have to use the terminal now even though you used GUI method to install it.
 That’s really easy.
 Open a terminal and use the command below: